Enhanced Reporting — Gold Certification

 How many earnings transactions can one employee have on an enhanced report?

-- If an employee with a single employment instance had three different types of earnings for the month (i.e. regular, overtime, and holiday), each of these earnings would be reported as separate earnings transactions.
+If an employee with a single employment instance had three different types of earnings for the month (for example, regular, overtime, and holiday), each of these earnings would be reported as separate earnings transactions.
 The result would be one days and contributions transaction and three separate earnings transactions.

 Will we be reporting days worked or hours worked?